 Mr. Reeves is a 30-year veteran music educator who has taught in Florida, Alabama, Wisconsin and North Dakota.
 He holds a Bachelor of Music Education from Samford University and a Master of Music in Choral Conducting from the University of South Florida.
 He is a published composer with Alliance Music Company and Lifeway Music, and has extensive experience in music production and recording.
 He has also written, directed and produced numerous musical dramas for the stage.
 He and his wife Julia have six grown children, most of whom are pursuing music careers.
-He currently is a pastor of Buffalo City Church and the music teacher at Fessenden-Bowdon School.
+He currently is a pastor of Buffalo City Church and the choral director at Valley City High School.

 Mrs. Wiens holds a Bachelor of Science Degree in Vocal Performance from University of Northwestern in St Paul, MN.
 She enjoys directing both children's and adult musicals, groups and lessons.
 Through the years these have included serving as vocal coach for the "Sweet Adelines", musical director for Youth Education On Stage (YES), and teaching licensed Music Together classes.
 She is also a certified Simply Music Piano instructor who has a passion for teaching others a love for music.
 Mrs. Wiens is married to Dr. Glenn Wiens and together they have five children, all of whom play several instruments.